dy/image-output/readme.md

 Property | Meaning
 ---|---
+`data` | If not provided as the first argument, can be provided via options.
+`width`, `height` | Explicitly indicate input data shape (columns, rows).
+If input has dimensions info, will be ignored.
 `type` / `mime` | Encode into target type, by default detected from file extension.
 By default `image/png`.
 `quality` | Defines encoding quality, 0..1, optional.
 By default 1.
 `...rest` | Rest of options is passed to encoder.
 <!-- `clip` | Defile clipping area rectangle from the initial data to save. -->

 ## Customize color palette in terminal

 You can choose color palette with flags or environment variable `FORCE_COLOR=0123`
 ```
 node ./script.js --no-color